kshankar/academic-shankar/content/open-positions/FRGS-2021/index.md

 image:
   placement: 3
 ---

-There are always open positions for interested postgraduate candidates throughout the year.
-However, only some positions are offered with funding support, e.g., monthly stipend.
-These positions are often tied up to ongoing research/consultation grants.

 # Project Title: **A periodicity-agnostic method for detecting parasitic botnets in Distributed Hash Table-based Peer-to-Peer networks**

 # Candidate Criteria: